-Flensburg: West Indian Trade, Historic Ships & Sightseeing
+Flensburg: West Indian Trade, Historic Ships and Maritime Sightseeing

 Take the time to explore Flensburg’s fascinating history, and you will soon understand why the city’s maritime heritage has gained renewed attention in recent years – and how its maritime cultural roots continue to surface throughout the city.